 Alaska correctional officer accused of bringing drugs into Seward prison

 Apr.
-28—An Alaska correctional officer arrested this week faces numerous charges accusing him of bringing illegal drugs into the prison in Seward.
+29—An Alaska correctional officer arrested this week faces numerous charges accusing him of bringing illegal drugs into the prison in Seward.

 Steven Manuel, 44, has worked at Spring Creek Correctional Center since August 2020, according to a spokesperson for the Alaska Department of Corrections.
 Manuel was arrested Tuesday and transported to the Seward Community Jail on felony charges of first-degree promoting contraband and third- and fourth-degree misconduct involving a controlled substance.